hertie-data-science-lab/ds01-infra/docs-admin/gpu-allocation-implementation.md

     gpu_limit_exceeded: |
       ❌ GPU Limit Exceeded

-      You requested {requested} GPUs, but your limit is {max}.
+      You requested {requested} MIG instances, but your limit is {max}.
-      You currently have {current} GPUs allocated.
+      You currently have {current} MIG instances allocated.

       Options:
-      1. Reduce GPU request to {available} or fewer
+      1. Reduce MIG/GPU request to {available} or fewer
       2. Stop an existing container
       3. Launch as CPU-only
 ```